Tetrahydropyridine: Preparation and occurrence

-2,3,4,5-Tetrahydropyridine, a colorless liquid, is commercially available.
-It is an imine.
+2,3,4,5-tetrahydropyridine, a colorless liquid, is commercially available.
+It is an imine and readily trimerizes, forming the hexahydro-1,3,5-triazine and fused hexahydro-1,3-diazine derivatives α-, β-, and iso- tripiperideine.

-Illustrating another isomer of tetrahydropyridine, 6-acetyl-2,3,4,5-tetrahydropyridine occurs naturally.
+6-acetyl-2,3,4,5-tetrahydropyridine contributes to the flavor of baked goods such as bread.

+N-Alkyl derivatives

+While true tetrahydropyridine are rare, N-alkyl derivatives are more common.
 Partial reduction of pyridinium salts gives N-alkyltetrahydropyridines.
-Treatment of N-methylpyridinium with borohydride reagents gives 1-methyl-1,2,3,6-tetrahydropyridine.
+Treatment of N-methylpyridinium salts with borohydride reagents gives 1-methyl-1,2,3,6-tetrahydropyridine.

 A modified Ireland-Claisen rearrangement leads to tetrahydropyridines via a silyl ketene acetal intermediate.

 Ring-closing olefin metathesis has also been used to establish the tetrahydropyridine ring system.